-Seahawks coach Pete Carroll on changes to NFL draft and offseason: ‘We’ll figure it out.
-We’ll get it done’
+Seahawks’ Pete Carroll on changes to NFL draft and offseason due to coronavirus: ‘We’ll figure it out’

 But therein lies the challenge and the chance to compete, especially when it comes to preparing for the draft April 23-25.

-While teams can’t meet with players now or attend Pro Days, they can still try to mine through lots of other avenues of information — re-watching player film, scouring every last scouting report, combing through every interview from the combine — to set their draft board.
+While teams can’t meet with players now or attend Pro Days, they can still try to mine through other avenues of information — re-watching player film, scouring every scouting report, combing through every interview from the combine — to set their draft board.

-Carroll called it like being in “the wild, wild west.’’
+Carroll called it like being in “the wild, wild West.’’

 “We are working to try to figure it out,’’ he said.
 “Where we can find the edge, where we can find the opportunity to get the information.’’